googleapis/cloud-debug-nodejs/README.md

 # Require the agent at the top of your main script (but after '@google/cloud-trace' if you are also using it).
 require('@google/cloud-debug');
 ```
-Deploy your application, and navigate to the [Debug tab][debug-tab] within the [Google Cloud Console][dev-console] to set snapshots and start debugging.
+Deploy your application, and navigate to the [Strackdriver Debug view][debug-tab] within the [Google Cloud Console][dev-console] to set snapshots and start debugging.

 ## Running on Google Cloud Platform

 There are three different services that can host Node.js application to Google Cloud Platform.

 ### Google App Engine Flexible Environment

 If you are using [Google App Engine Flexible Environment ](https://cloud.google.com/appengine/docs/flexible/), you do not have to do any additional configuration.